Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 ---
 title: Everything is becoming Chrome
 abstract: |
   Chrome (and Chromium browsers) make the lion share of the modern web userbase.
-Today one of the Safari Web Developer Experience Evangelists painted a distopian image of a 95% Chromium browser world.
+Today one of the Safari Web Developer Experience Evangelists painted a dystopian image of a 95% Chromium browser world.
 Since it's coming from the Safari team, I want to write my opinion on this.
 date: 2022-02-07
 tags:
   - type:opinion